 A sample Terms of Reference for an Environmental Impact Assessment is included in Appendix 1 of this Plan.

-Council may, as an alterative, require a scoped Environmental Impact Assessment, or waive the requirement for a study on the impact of development on an Environmentally Sensitive Area where the Conservation Authority and appropriate provincial ministry deem that such a study is not necessary.
+Council may, as an alterative, require a scoped Environmental Impact Assessment, or waive the requirement for a study on the impact of development on an Environmentally Sensitive Area where the Conservation Authority, where the Conservation Authority is the peer reviewer of such studies, or appropriate provincial ministry deem that such a study is not necessary.

 The use of Environmentally Sensitive Areas for stormwater management is discouraged but may be considered on a watershed basis as part of the watershed and master drainage planning process where approved by the Municipality and Conservation Authority.
 Such facilities will be considered a form of development and will be subject to this Plan’s policies on the protection of significant features or areas.